 ❌ Common Mistakes

-- Obsessing over achieving a perfect 100 PageSpeed Insights score
+- Obsessing over PageSpeed Insights

 - Only optimizing the homepage

-- Relying solely on lab data to evaluate performance
+- Relying on lab data only

-- Fixing one Core Web Vital metric without looking at the others
+- Fixing one metric without others

 ✅ Better Practices

-- Prioritize mobile-first design and performance optimization
+- Prioritize mobile-friendly website design and performance optimization

 How to Check and Improve Core Web Vitals (Using the Right Tools)